ideopunk/blog/markdown/blogposts/pregnancyexperts.md

 title: "Pregnancy?
 Experts Divided."
 date: "2020-08-07"
 status: "still livid"
+preview: "In confronting the problem of mortality and the falling human population, a radical solution has been floated: Allow women to deliberately become pregnant and give birth."
 ---

 In confronting the problem of mortality and the falling human population, a radical solution has been floated: Allow women to deliberately become pregnant and give birth.
 NewLives, an advocacy group in favor of the motion, is coordinating campaigns in multiple countries.
 It’s not just advocates though--thousands of women have signed up, willing to risk their lives.
 The campaign has support in over a hundred countries, and multiple national governments are set to debate legalization within the coming months.